 Required submission materials are listed below in the order in which they are reviewed.
-Audio/video recordings, writing samples and books are at the top of the list.
+Audio/video recordings and your work sample are at the top of the list.
 Our primary focus is on finding poets we feel compelled to share with our audiences.
 Degrees, credentials and work experience are secondary considerations.

 By submitting, you are confirming that all poems submitted are original works and that you are their sole author.
-For this reason, we do not accept submissions on behalf of a third party.
-Agents or publishers wishing to submit on behalf of their authors must send a complete submission in accordance with these guidelines for each.
+Agents or publishers wishing to submit on behalf of their authors must send a complete submission in accordance with these guidelines for each poet.

-- Work Sample (Approximately 20 pages of poetry in a 12-point standard font [such as Times New Roman, Calibri, or Arial] with approximately one-inch margins.)
+- Work Sample (Up to 20 pages of poetry in a 12-point standard font [such as Times New Roman, Calibri, or Arial] with approximately one-inch margins).
 Please submit a sample of poems that you would most like to read in front of a live audience and that you feel best represent your work.

-- Cover Letter (No longer than 1 page.)
-Please give us a sense of the point of view or perspective that you would bring to the Festival, and the kinds of conversations and readings in which you would like to participate.
+- Short Responses.
+We've included several questions to help us get a sense of the point of view or perspective that you would bring to the Festival, and the kinds of conversations and readings in which you would like to participate.
 Please note that we don’t host academic presentations and panels.

 You will receive an email from us confirming receipt of materials.